Bleeck/UE_Workshop/Session_1.md

     We've now generated a new value that is equal to "Counter + 1".
 We now want to store this value back into "Counter".
 To do this we drag a new copy of the "Counter" variable into the graph.
 On release, we select "Set".

+    Note: for the simple task of just incrementing a value by 1 there also exists the "Increment int" node which increases and also sets the variable.

 ###

   <details>